 “Ancient doctors depended on medicinals produced from the proper production areas.
 Therefore, if they treated ten patients, they achieved results in nine.
 Although contemporary doctors understand the pulse and prescriptions, they are not familiar with the proper production regions, harvest time, and, quality of medicinals.
 Thus, they only achieve results in five or six cases out of ten.”

 To put it simply, reishi grown in a mountain in China and reishi grown in labs in the USA is different, no matter what the scientists say.
+At SuperFeast, we are absolutely steadfast in this knowing.
 You cannot expect the same energy from a mushroom that didn't have to grow through cold winters and nights, exposed to high altitudes and winds, and fed off natural water such as rain and water from the river.
 Essentially the energy is lacking and it will not work as effectively as one that did.

 Again, to quote Mr Teeguarden, “Chemical analysis is also an important method of determining the quality of an herb.
 But it is a highly over-rated method.
 Generally one, or maybe two, chemicals are established as a “marker” for an herb, and herbs are sold based on that marker.
 This can be very misleading.
 Herbs are complex, and some are VERY complex.
 Reishi mushroom, for example, has over 800 known pharmacologically active constituents.
 Many of them play roles in the benefits attributed to Reishi.
 The quantity of certain constituents matters, but so does the quality of these constituents.
 And the ratio of these constituents may play an essential role in whether an herb does something or not, or does it well.
 To sell Reishi or any other herb based on narrow standardization (one or two marker constituents) is just a trick.”